KennethChewx/Project_1/README.md

+Do your manually calculated standard deviations match up with the output from pandas `describe`?
+What about numpy's `std` method?

 Answer: <br>
 No, the standard deviations do not match up.
 However, Numpy's std method also matches up.
 This is because the formula above does not correct for bessel's correction as the estimation of the population variance contains bias.
 Bessel's correction partially corrects the bias in the estimation of the population standard deviation by using n-1 instead of n instances only in pandas package.
+For numpy to correct for bessel's correction, we need to include a parameter, (ddof = 1)

 #### Investigate trends in the data
 Using sorting and/or masking (along with the `.head` method to not print our entire dataframe), consider the following questions: